TBestLittleHelper/WarLightMods/TBest_Mods/Advancements/Readme.md

-Major types of advancments.
+Major types of advancements.
 Each type has 10 unlockable upgrades, and three ways to gain uppgrade points

 Technology/Economics
 	1. A turn passed